SingularityMan/vector_companion/README.md

 This project is licensed under the [Your Custom License Name] - see the LICENSE file for details.

 Note: This project includes the XTTSv2 model, which is licensed under a restrictive license.
 Please refer to the XTTSv2 License for specific terms and conditions.

-### Acknowledgments
-XTTSv2 for providing the speech synthesis model.
-OpenAI for the GPT model.
-[Any other contributors or resources]